gautierdag/temperatures/README.md

 ![prompt][prompt.jpg]

-All the code can be found in the jupyter notebook as well as a streamlit app running on heroku.
+All the code can be found in the jupyter notebook as well as a streamlit app running on heroku here: https://recorded-temperatures.herokuapp.com/ .

 For imputing missing data/days we use an average between the last recorded temperature and the next recorded temperature.